quinlan-lab/STRling/docs/source/run.rst

 Output files:
 $sample-bounds - STR loci interrogated in that sample
-$sample-genotype.txt - Locus size estimates and other per-locus information (see :outputs:)
+$sample-genotype.txt - Locus size estimates and other per-locus information (see :ref:`outputs`)
 $sample-unplaced.txt - Counts of unplaced STR reads that could not be assigned to a specific locus

 Joint calling